dfinity/portal/docs/developer-docs/backend/candid/candid-howto.md

 If you write a canister in Motoko, for example, the compiler automatically generates a Candid description when you compile the program.
 If you use the SDK, you will typically see the auto-generated `.did` files in the `/declarations` directory of your project.
 Since these files are are auto-generated, it is recommended they should not be manually edited.
 Even if you change the `.did` files in your project, they will be overwritten in the next dfx build.

-In other languages, like Rust, you will have to write the Candid interface description manually.
-However, there is a [community-built script](https://daviddalbusco.com/blog/automatic-candid-generation-in-rust-exploring-the-ic-cdk-v0-10-0-update/) that can automatically generate Candid interface descriptions for Rust.
+For canisters written in Rust, the Candid extractor tool can be used with the IC CDK version `0.11.0` and newer.
+You can find the full instructions for using the Candid extractor [here](/docs/current/developer-docs/backend/candid/generating-candid).

-With the help of types, we developed tools to automatically generate UI and perform random testing based on the service description file.
+In other languages, you will have to write the Candid interface description manually.
+With the help of types, we have developed tools to automatically generate UI and perform random testing based on the service description file.

 ## Interact with a service in a terminal